About us: history, genealogy, Americana Catalog

 --More sections of the four volumes of the Historical Collections of the Salisbury Association, Inc. (1913 through 1941) -- no question about that!
 Lots of great information there for historians and genealogists.

 --We live and have our business at Twin Lakes, and we're continuing to look for something to product about our home neighborhood.
-Since the Twin Lakes have been "discovered" (according to the Lakeville Journal), we are carefully documenting what remains of old Twin lakes and what new Twin Lakes is shaping up like.
+Since the Twin Lakes have been "discovered" (according to the Lakeville Journal and al the new estates), we are carefully documenting what remains of old Twin lakes and what new Twin Lakes is shaping up like.
 We've started photography but we have much, much more to do.
 This is a very long term project to be sure, and development out here always seems to be getting ahead of our efforts at documenting what was here, sadly.

 --We've done two history walks of Lime Rock now under the auspices of the Upper Housatonic Valley National Heritage Area, and hosted by Trinity Church, Lime Rock.
 We're also working on a comprehensive history of Trinity Lime Rock, which will be published in a 2019 - 2020 timeframe.